Join a four-year integrated foundation degree programme today. Find A Course

 Institute of Arts

-Q) How long will I be studying for?
+Q) How long will I be studying a foundation degree for?

 A) Your integrated foundation year is 3 terms, starting in September 2020.
 You will then move onto the 3-year degree programme from September 2021.

 Entry onto our 4-year degrees with an integrated foundation year typically requires between 56-72 UCAS points, however, you should refer the specific course pages for specific details of entry requirements.
 Potential to succeed can be measured in a number of ways including academic qualifications and skills obtained outside academic study such as work experience.
 We have a points range so we can take into account all of the information on your application form and adjust the offer from the evidence provided.

 Q) How much does a foundation degree cost?